Vladimir Dzhunkovsky: Biography

-Dzhunkovsky was a scion of nobles from Poltava Gubernia.
+Dzhunkovsky was a scion of nobles from Poltava Governorate.
 An alumnus of the Page Corps, he started the military service in the Imperial Guard (Russia) of Preobrazhensky Regiment.
 Dzhunkovsky served as adjutant of Grand Duke Sergei Alexandrovich, the head of the Moscow City Board of the People's Soberness Trusteeship and the Chief of the Special Corps of Gendarmes.

 State service

 In 1908 he was appointed Governor-General of Moscow.
 Dzhunkovsky's governorship was marked by the bloom of cultural life in Moscow as several hubs have been opened.
 Dzhunkovsky was considered to be affiliated with Freemasons.

 In 1913 he was appointed First Deputy Interior Minister, head of the Okhrana and purified the police.
-When he discovered that Roman Malinovsky, who headed the Bolshevik delegation in the Fourth Duma, was also a highly paid police agent, he decided that the risk of a scandal was too risk, and ordered that Malinovsky had to quit and leave Russia.
+When he discovered that Roman Malinovsky, who headed the Bolshevik delegation in the Fourth Duma, was also a highly paid police agent, he decided that the risk of a scandal was too great, and ordered that Malinovsky had to quit and leave Russia.
 Two years later, in June 1915 he was responsible for a report on the drunk Grigori Rasputin after the alleged incident in the Yar restaurant in March.
 Besides Dzhunkovsky failed to get his hands on a manuscript written by Iliodor.
 On August 19, 1915, he was discharged from most of his posts.
 Stepan Beletsky became his successor.
 In January 1916 Dzhunkovsky was sent to Siberia where he commanded the 15th Siberian Rifle Division on the Western Front (Russian Empire).
 In April, 1917 he gained the rank of General-Lieutenant; in September he commanded the 3rd Siberian Army Corps.